 On most STM32 microcontrollers, the Boot1 pin is multiplexed with a GPIO pin.
 It is essential to configure this GPIO pin correctly to be able to use it for boot mode selection, if needed.
 You need to refer to the specific STM32 datasheet for details on configuring the Boot1 pin.

-For example, in the STM32F103 microcontroller’s datasheet, I could easily find out that the Boot1 pin the GPIO pin PB2 as shown in the figure below.
+For example, in the STM32F103 microcontroller’s datasheet, I could easily find out that the Boot1 pin is the GPIO pin PB2 as shown in the figure below.

 STM32 Boot1 Pin Connection